The stages of execution

 Des prisonniers juifs sont forc�s de se d�shabiller avant leur ex�cution par des auxiliaires ukrainiens

-Jewish prisoners forced to undress before execution by Ukrainian auxiliaries.
+Jewish prisoners are forced to undress before their execution by Ukrainian auxiliaries.
 Photographer unknown.
 1942.
 Chernigov, Ukraine.

 Membres d'un Einsatzkommando tirant sur des juifs dans un champ � Dubossary, Moldavie

-Members of an Einsatzkommando firing at Jews in a field in Dubossary, Moldova.
+Members of a Einsatzkommando firing at Jews in a field in Dubossary, Moldova.
 14 September 1941.
 Dubossary, Moldova, USSR.
-Photographer not identified.
+Unidentified photographer.

 Nina Roufimovna Lisitsina.
 N�e en 1939.
 Interview�e � Belogorsk en Crim�e le 24 d�cembre 2004